Peabody Teachers Collaborative on Global Change

-The institutes run 8:30 am to 3:30 pm and include a light breakfast, coffee, and lunch every day.
-Both sessions of the institute will meet at the Peabody Museum’s Community Education Center at Yale’s West Campus, located at 230 West Campus Drive in Orange, CT.
+Each institute will run from 8:30am to 3:30pm and include a light breakfast, coffee, and lunch each day.
+The institute will meet at the Peabody Museum’s Community Education Center at Yale’s West Campus, located at 230 West Campus Drive in Orange, CT.
 Transportation will be provided for visits to the Peabody Museum in New Haven.
 Each session is limited to 20 teachers.
-Deadline for applications is April 30.

 For more information and background about this institute, click here.